thehydrostaticsu/PathVariance/samples/README.md

 One task, `fix-null-deref-in-parser`, run 12 times.
 Each run is a sequence of tool calls.
-The task is to locate a null dereference in a config parser, fix
+The task is to locate a null dereference in a config parser, fix it, and prove the fix with the existing test.
+Every run reaches a passing outcome, so outcome-only evaluation would call this task fully stable.
+The point of the fixture is that the path was not stable at all.

+## How it was constructed

+The 12 runs were written by hand to produce a specific, checkable shape: